anishkumar-Embedded/Gerber-to-G-Code-Conversion/README.md

 11. Go to machine/ Contours/calculate Contours</br>
 12. Go to machine/mill and select engraving you will get the g code,similarly for Drill and cut. </br>
 13. Save the G code</br>
-# Contours Output
+# Output

-# G Code
+### Contours Output

 ### Engraving G Code

 ### Drill G Code

 ### Cutting G Code

 # Result

-Thus the Gerber File into G-Code using Copper CAM.
+Thus the Gerber File is converted G-Code using Copper CAM.